In our modern business climate, employers need specialized workers.

 STEP FIVE: ADDITIONAL ADVERTISING REQUIREMENTS FOR PROFESSIONALS

-You will have additional advertising requirements if you position requires a professional degree.
+You will have additional advertising requirements if your position requires a professional degree.
 For such positions, three of ten additional recruitment methods must be used.
 The methods include:

 Posting of the position on your website